Research Outcomes Reporting

-If your publication or dataset is in Enlighten and linked to a relevant award by 10 February 2020 the Library will bulk upload the details to Researchfish to reduce manual keying.
+If your publication is in Enlighten and linked to a relevant award by 5th February 2021 the Library will bulk upload the details to Researchfish to reduce manual keying.

 The library can help.
 Please do contact us on firstname.lastname@example.org e.g. if: